seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 can be transformed into a multivariate linear model by changing the features $$(size) = x_1$$ and $$ (size)^2 = x_2$$:

 $$ h_\theta (x) = \theta_0 + \theta_1 x_1 + \theta_2 x_2 $$

+In that case, it's even more important to take care of the *feature scaling* because scale difference is squared.